 FollowMe Tandem review: The Verdict

-Take a look at the standard of the welding, or the attention to detail and there is no doubting that this is a premium product with a premium price tag.
+Take a look at the standard of the welding or the attention to detail and there is no doubting that the FollowMe Tandem is a premium product with a premium price tag.

-The finish appears to be robust but I cycle all year round, which has a habit of taking its toll on shiny stuff, so I’ll reserve judgement on its longevity until its braved a British winter.
-I expect a few fixings to show signs of corrosion but at this price level the brown stuff shouldn’t be widespread.
+The finish appears to be robust but I cycle all year round, which has a habit of taking its toll on the shiny stuff, so I’ll reserve judgement on its longevity until it’s braved a British winter.
+I expect a few fixings to show signs of corrosion but at this price level, the brown stuff shouldn’t be widespread.